turri21/Arcade-Freeze_Senhor/Readme.md

 Tested: Working Video 720p, 1080p & Sound.

+Dev notes:

+Added Arcade-freeze.sdc (it was empty and it caused a huge synthesizing delay)

-Dev notes: Clocks swapped (no longer needed).
+Clocks swapped (no longer needed).
 ___

 # Jack the Giantkiller